JoeVirtual/KonFoo/docs/structure.rst

 declare the mapping part of a *byte stream* :ref:`mapper <mapper>`.
-The order how you declare the :ref:`members <structure member>` in the `structure`_ defines the order how the :ref:`members <structure member>` are decoded/deserialized and encoded/serialized by the built-in decoding and encoding engine.
+The order how you declare the :ref:`members <structure member>` in the `structure`_ defines the order how the :ref:`members <structure member>` are deserialized and serialized by the built-in deserializer and serializer.

 .. _structure member: